-But depending on how much you drink, drinking alcohol every day can raise your chances of getting atrial fibrillation (AFib), a heart condition that makes your heart beat really fast and off-rhythm.
-AFib can lead to blood clots, stroke, heart failure, and other heart conditions.
+But depending on how much you have, drinking alcohol every day can raise your chances of getting atrial fibrillation (AFib), a condition that makes your heart beat really fast and out of rhythm.
+AFib can lead to blood clots, strokes, heart failure, and other heart conditions.

 So it's important to weigh the risks.
 Talk to your doctor about your health history and what makes the most sense for you.
 Learn more about health problems caused by alcohol.